felixplasser/theodore-qc/doc/source/program_specific_information.rst

     state_analysis    true

 Alternatively, the standard output can be parsed.
-To do this set <code>read_libwfa=False</code> in <code>dens_ana.in</code>.
+To do this set `read_libwfa=False` in `dens_ana.in`.
 In this case, the X vector is parsed and interpreted as the 1TDM while the Y vector is ignored.
 The following non-standard options have to be set in the input file:

 ::